7 Micro-Civic Interventions That Actually Change Your Neighborhood

 Park(ing) Day: One Space Changed Cities

 Now Park(ing) Day happens in hundreds of cities every September.
 More important, it led to permanent parklet programs.
 San Francisco has over fifty now.
 Philadelphia, Seattle, Austin, dozens of others.
 The idea seems obvious in hindsight.
-But someone had to prove parking spaces could become something else first.
+But someone had to prove parking spaces could become something else first through this simple micro-civic intervention.

 Birch Street: Duct Tape to Policy